jhads/QA-Technical-Challenge/README.md

 ### Bonus Points 💰
 1. Include one API test
 2. Include one negative-test
-3. Add your framework GitHub Actions
+3. Add your framework to GitHub Actions

 ### Tips
 1. Don't overcomplicate testing